OlofSjogren/GoAyo/README.md

 [![Github - Contributers](https://img.shields.io/github/contributors/OlofSjogren/GoAyo)](https://github.com/OlofSjogren/GoAyo/graphs/contributors)

-**Tested on Java versions ranging from 5 to 8-ea, Debtify** is a fully independent, advanced, free and open source Android Application and it facilitates the act of putting your friends in debt and much more.
+**Tested on Java versions ranging from 5 to 8-ea, Debtify** is an advanced, free and open source Android Application and it facilitates the act of putting your friends in debt and much more.